Introduction to RAC

 The SURVIVE Group is a partnership between the Highways Agency, the Association of Chief Police Officers, the breakdown/recovery industry and other road service providers.
 The SURVIVE Group has been established to improve the safety of those who work on the road network and the travelling public and is also dedicated to the promotion of driving safety.

-1 10% of all customers buying car insurance with us from 1st April 2013 to 30th September 2013 paid £131 or less.
-Based on comprehensive car insurance, excluding any additional products and upgrades, with payment on an annual basis.
+1 33% of all customers buying Car Insurance Plus with us from 1st January 2016 to 30th June 2016 paid less than £203.
+Based on comprehensive Car Insurance Plus, purchased direct, excluding any additional products and upgrades, with payment on an annual basis.
 Your premium will depend on your circumstances and the level of cover you choose.